isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-“Scoring goals” to advance research that treat childhood blood cancers.md

 </p>
 <p>Drawing a parallel to her role of “defender” on the futsal field, she
-likens a CRC as one who safeguards team goals and makes critical decisions to direct the team’s strategies, benefiting both the patients she serves and the studies she oversees.</p>
+likens a CRC as one who safeguards team goals and makes critical decisions to direct the team’s strategies, benefitting both the patients she serves and the studies she oversees.</p>
 <p>She extends these same values to her work, where she specialises in coordinating
 research trials for children with blood cancers, particularly acute lymphoblastic